Skip to main content

 2. User Account Control: Admin Approval Mode for the Built-in Administrator Account

-To communicate with the Credential Provider, you need to disable this setting.
+To communicate with the Credential Provider, disable this setting.

-After applying this setting, a reboot of the computer is required.
+After applying this setting, the computer must be rebooted.

 Steps

-- Open Administrative Tools > Local Security Policy
+1. Open Administrative Tools > Local Security Policy.

-- Navigate to Local Policies > Security Options
+2. Go to Local Policies > Security Options.

 Details